-The amazing Alpe-Adria Trail runs from Carinthia in the Austrian Alps to the Adriatic Sea at a total length of 750 km.
+The amazing Alpe-Adria Trail runs from Carinthia in the Austrian Alps to the Adriatic Sea with a total length of 750 km.
 On this walking holiday, you will take in some of the most picturesque sections of the Alpe-Adria Trail from the heart of the Slovenian Alps through the Soča Valley and the Walk of Peace WW1 Isonzo Front memorial trail to the sunny wine country on the Italian side.

 You’ll cross the stunning Vrsic mountain pass, and follow the emerald-green Soča River as it carves its way through the gorgeous Trenta Valley.
 You’ll trek the Italian-Slovene border along a mountain ridge, before descending into vineyard country and ending at a lovely village sitting atop a hill.